 "There was this specific line that one of the people said, that when you realize that all you have is Jesus is when you realize that's all you need.
 That just spoke deep to me, and it was like God pulling at my heartstrings.
 I knew that's where he wanted me."

 “He (God) brought me to Simpson for a reason.
 They told me there was no Nursing program (when I came here), and then all of a sudden they have a Nursing program.
 I’m really blessed.”

 — Hosanna Terrado, Class of 2013 Nursing Student

 - Two stories: one floor dedicated to science majors and one to nursing education

 - Two clinical skills labs

-- Specialized areas for physics, microbiology, genetics, chemistry, organismal studies and anatomy
+- Specialized areas for physics, microbiology, genetics, chemistry, ecology and anatomy

 - General-purpose classrooms